gcaferra/gcaferra.github.io/_posts/2024/2024-04-29-Stop-using-IConfiguration-to-configure-Services.md

 ## Runtime Exceptions

-Your `MyFirstService` class become useful for another project and you create a nuget package for it and publish it in you private nuget repository to make it available for other teams.
+Your `MyFirstService` class becomes useful for another project and you create a nuget package for it and publish it in you private nuget repository to make it available for other teams.

 After few minutes you published the package the other team start to have runtime NullReferenceExceptions or in the snipped above `InvalidOperationException` and will come back to you to ask why your library is causing that exceptions.
 After a while checking the code you will figure out the problem: There are missing settings in the other's team project.